MicrosoftDocs/SupportArticles-docs/support/mem/intune/cannot-assign-scep-certificates.md

 ---
-title: Troubleshoot when ou are unable to assign SCEP certificates to devices
+title: You can't assign SCEP certificates to devices in Intune
 description: Fixes an issue in which you can't assign SCEP certificates to devices in Microsoft Intune after you renew an expired certificate. ms.date: 09/09/2021 ms.prod-support-area-path: Device protection